-The expert working group in the European Medicines Agency (EudraVigilance Expert Working Group) has initiated the development of the important medical event (IME) terms list in order to facilitate classification, analysis and assessment of collected data to the marketing authorization holders/persons responsible for pharmacovigilance in day-to-day pharmacovigilance activities.
+The expert working group in the European Medicines Agency (EudraVigilance Expert Working Group) has initiated the development of the important medical event (IME) terms list in order to facilitate the classification, analysis and assessment of collected data by the marketing authorization holders/persons responsible for pharmacovigilance in day-to-day pharmacovigilance activities.

-Every adverse reaction on PT level in the IME list has one designation: CS (core serious) ili ES (extended serious).
+Every adverse reaction on the PT level in the IME list has one designation: CS (core serious) or ES (extended serious).

-Every adverse reaction in the IME list shall be considered as an important medical event and shall always be coded as serious.
+Every adverse reaction on the IME list shall be considered an important medical event and shall always be coded as serious.